 Modi visit draws pledges of support from Japan

-The two sides are also beefing up cooperation on security, with an eye toward China's growing assertiveness in the region.
+Japan and India are also beefing up cooperation on security, with an eye toward China's growing assertiveness in the region.

 Modi and Abe will release a statement later Monday after their formal summit meeting in Tokyo.

 Earlier in the day, Modi paid a visit to a Japanese kindergarten and reiterated his desire to incorporate Japanese educational techniques in India's schools.

 Japanese businesses are increasingly looking to expand trade and investment in fast-growing Southeast Asia and India.

 "We are quite confident that under the leadership of Prime Minister Modi the Japan-India relationship will develop to levels that properly reflect the economic standing of the two nations," Akio Mimura, head of the Japanese Chamber of Commerce and Industry, said in a toast to Modi after his speech.